-Monitors monitor for triggering events.
+Monitors listen for triggering events.
 They are initialized with a number of patterns, which describe the triggering event.
-When a pattern's triggering event occurs, the monitor signals to the conductor that the pattern has been triggered.
+When a pattern's triggering event occurs, the monitor signals to the conductor that the pattern has been triggered, and schedules a job that has been associated with the pattern.